DUI Penalties: R v Bloomfield (WA)

 - A maximum term of imprisonment for a period of nine months.

-For a third, or subsequent, offence of DUI, where the offender has been convicted of the second offence on a separate date, the court can impose the following penalties:
+For a third, or subsequent, DUI offence, where the offender has been convicted of the second offence on a separate date, the court can impose the following penalties:

 - A disqualification from driving for life; and